 One shared care space

-A hospital discharge checklist for family caregivers should cover five areas: medications, follow-up appointments, home safety, family responsibilities, and first-week monitoring.
+A hospital discharge checklist for family caregivers should cover five areas: medications, follow-up appointments, home safety (see our room-by-room home safety guide), family responsibilities, and first-week monitoring.
 It should also include document collection, equipment needs, warning signs, and a plan for keeping every family member informed with the same information.

 What is a hospital discharge checklist?